Apo11o-program/blender-cloud-render/README.md

 ---

-## 4. Specify Your Blender Project
+## Specify Your Project File

+Replace the path below with the location of your `.blend` file in Google Drive.

 ```python
 filename = '/content/drive/MyDrive/YourFolder/YourFile.blend'